sourcegraph/sourcegraph-public-snapshot/doc/dev/code_host_integrations.md

 Code host integrations work by first identifying all code views on a given page, and then by adding interface elements (such as action buttons), and listening for hover events over specific code tokens in order to show hover pop-ups.

-## Relationship to the web interface
+## Relationship to the web UI

-Sourcegraph code host integrations share some functionality and source code with the Sourcegraph web interface.

-Namely, they both support [Sourcegraph extensions](../extensions/index.md), which is how Sourcegraph provides code intelligence hovers, code decorations, action buttons, and other features.
+Sourcegraph code host integrations share some functionality and source code with the Sourcegraph web UI.
+Both support [Sourcegraph extensions](../extensions/index.md), which is how Sourcegraph provides code intelligence hovers, code decorations, action buttons, and other features.

-The browser extensions, native integrations, and the web interface are collectively labeled as the [web clients](./web/index.md).
+The browser extensions, native integrations, and the web UI are collectively labeled as the [web clients](./web/index.md).

 ## Contributing to code host integrations